 Was There a NASDAQ Bubble in the Late 1990s?

 Not necessarily.
 The fundamental value of a firm increases with uncertainty about average future profitability, and this uncertainty was unusually high in the late 1990s.
-We calibrate a stock valuation model that includes this uncertainty, and show that the uncertainty needed to match the observed Nasdaq valuations at their peak is high but plausible.
-The high uncertainty might also explain the unusually high return volatility of Nasdaq stocks in the late 1990s.
-Uncertainty has the biggest effect on stock prices when the equity premium is low.
+We calibrate a stock valuation model that includes this uncertainty, and compute the level of uncertainty that is needed to match the observed Nasdaq valuations at their peak.
+This uncertainty seems plausible because it matches not only the high level but also the high volatility of Nasdaq stock prices.
+We also show that uncertainty about average profitability has the biggest effect on stock prices when the equity premium is low.

 Suggested Citation: Suggested Citation